neondatabase/website/content/docs/extensions/postgresql_anonymizer.md

 `Neon` offers a unique `branching` feature that lets you make copies of your database.
 They are low-cost, copy-on-write clones of your database that are created instantly, for testing, development, or other purposes.
 To create a new branch, navigate to your Neon project in the dashboard and click on the `Branches` tab from the sidebar.
 Click on the `Create Branch` button to create a new branch and give it a name, such as `masked_data`.

-If you are using `psql`, you can fetch the connection string for the new branch by selecting it from the list of branches in the `Connection Details` section on the `Project overview` page.
+If you are using `psql`, you can fetch the connection string for the new branch by selecting it from the list of branches in the `Connection Details` section of your Neon project dashboard.
 The `SQL Editor` in the Neon console also has a dropdown to select the branch you want to run queries against.

 #### Defining masking rules